Denmark

 Overall construction activity

-The construction activity in 2025 is set to experience moderate growth after a weak performance in 2024.
+The construction activity in 2026 is set to experience moderate growth after a relatively weak performance in 2025.
 The sector is expected to rebound, driven by decreasing interest rates, rising real wages, and significant public investments.
-Despite the downturn in 2023 and 2024, construction employment remains high.
-The workforce adjustment to lowered activity levels is predicted to result in a slight reduction of 450 personnel in 2025, with a stabilization and increase of 1,550 employees in 2026, primarily due to increased public building and civil engineering investments.
-The professional construction activity, inclusive of maintenance, renovation, and new projects, indicates a less aggressive expansion for 2025, reflecting a cautious yet positive outlook.
+Despite the downturn in recent years, construction employment remains high.
+Activity levels are predicted to increase by 2,200 personnel in 2026, with further however slighter increase of 700 employees in 2027, primarily due to increased public building and civil engineering investments.
+The professional construction activity, inclusive of maintenance, renovation, and new projects, indicates a less aggressive expansion for 2026, reflecting a cautious yet positive outlook.

 Housebuilding

 The housebuilding sector has shown considerable volatility.
-It reached a peak in 2021 with about 45,000 new homes but saw a significant drop to 31,500 in 2023.
+It reached a peak in 2022 with about 39,000 new homes but saw a significant drop to 24,000 in 2023.
 This decline is attributed to higher interest rates and inflation, which constrained borrowing and reduced housing market activity.
-2024 is projected to be another year of reduced residential construction, with around 26,000 new homes initiated, reflecting a continued slump from 2023.
-However, as interest rates are anticipated to decrease further in late 2024 and into 2025, the number of new housing starts is estimated to rise modestly to 27,000 in 2025 and 28,000 in 2026.
+There is an increase in residential construction in 2024, with around 31,600 new homes initiated, reflecting that 2023 stands out as a year with a low number of residential constructions.
+However, as interest rates are anticipated to decrease, the number of new housing starts is estimated to rise modestly to 33,200 in 2025 and to 33,600 in 2026.
 The falling interest rates and recovering real wages are expected to revitalize housebuilding investments, reversing the prior downturn and supporting gradual growth.

 Non-residential construction